amirweiss15/academic-kickstart/content/home/awards.md

 weight = 60

 +++
+•	2019 – The David and Paulina Trotsky foundation award for outstanding Ph.D. students.

+•	2019 – The Gutwirth foundation scholarship.

 •	2018 – The Israeli Ministry of Science and Technology scholarship for an international conference paper presentation.

 •	2018 – The IEEE Signal Processing Society travel grant to the 2018 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2018, on a highly competitive basis).